redBorder/redborder-documentation/docs/guides/use_cases/ch9_detect_eternalblue.md

 In this case, we will see how to manage an *Eternalblue* attack incident.

+!!! info "Please note..."
+    This case is based on a real incident, but captures taken corresponds entirely to a simulation.

 ## Context

 It all starts with a malicious phishing email which contains a *dropper* that installs *ransomware*.